Skip to main content

 The programme is delivered by a team of teachers who are internationally recognised researchers within their respective disciplines, to ensure a relevant curriculum at the research forefront.
 The courses give a solid education in molecular biology, biotechnology, and medicine.
 There is a strong focus on high-throughput biology and data analysis, including biostatistics, programming, and the translation of biological findings from the lab bench to the patient bedside.
 The programme also develops skills and abilities essential to a professional career.
 These skills and abilities include oral and written presentation, teamwork, and how to make ethical and societal considerations about life science-related issues, all of which are essential competencies when leading projects in academia and industry.

 This is a two-year programme (120 ECTS credits) given in English.
 Graduates are awarded the degree of Master of Science.
-The programme leads to a joint degree between Karolinska Institute, Stockholm University and KTH, and KTH issues the degree certificate.
+The programme leads to a joint degree between Karolinska Institutet, Stockholm University and KTH, and KTH issues the degree certificate.

 Degree project

 In the last semester of the programme, you will carry out a degree project focused on a research topic related to a subject in the curriculum.
-You will complete the project in a research group at either Karolinska Institute, KTH, Stockholm University, Science for Life Laboratory, another internationally recognised university or research institute, or in industry.
+You will complete the project in a research group at either Karolinska Institutet, KTH, Stockholm University, Science for Life Laboratory, another internationally recognised university or research institute, or in industry.
 In recent years, students have, amongst other institutions, carried out their projects at Harvard Medical School and the University of Oxford.
 Examples of previous degree project topics are:

 • Molecular mechanisms of exercise effects on cancer.